 Absolutely no smoking, burning candles, or incense is allowed in any of the buildings.
-If an alarm goes off, immediately evacuate to the front lawn and wait for assistance.
+If an alarm goes off, immediately evacuate to the front lawn and designate someone to call Campus Relations at 802-828-8888 and the Fire Department at 802-229-4193, then wait for assistance.
 Please see the Smoking Policy for more information regarding smoking on campus.